Xinyi Shen

 My project looks to investigate whether The Idlers are none other than the future citizens The UN experiment seeks to find.
 Can they occupy abandoned urban districts and superstructures such as towers that are currently earmarked for wasteful demolition?
 Making those unfinished structures their homes and working areas, the new system with productive landscaping could achieve a certain degree of self-sufficiency and meanwhile feed nearby existing communities, and this relaxed economy also turns the very idea of ‘gentrification’ on its head.

-Research_The idleness of building
+The idleness of Building/Living

 The project combines the idleness of the building with people's desire for an idle, leisure life.